Julia-Bobo-Hu/Automated-Historian-IoT-Data-Exploration/README.md

 to achieve more accurate data analytics, and avoid model drifting.
 However in the past, such model re-training process contain several manual steps, e.g. data exploration, that are difficult to automate, and time-consuming.
 They require non-negligible human and capital expense.
 This github repository aims to provide a fully managed AWS serivce solution to automate the IoT data exploration process.
-The purpose of automated IoT data exploration is to identify anmalies, outliers, missing values and skewed target distribution, so that it can help the Data Scientist to develop a suitable data preprocessing.
+The purpose of automated IoT data exploration is to identify anomalies, outliers, missing values and skewed target distribution, so that it can help the Data Scientist to develop a suitable data preprocessing.
 We envisage that such automated and code-free data exploration will be instrumental to efficient data normalization and accurate ML model.

 This is a project using multiple AWS services to automate historian IoT data Exploration.
 To show case this solution, the input historian data leveraged an open source data set from Kaggle (https://www.kaggle.com/c/ashrae-energy-prediction